 Enacted and passed this ## day of XXXX, 202#.
+LORD MAYOR GARY ZALEPA TOWN CLERK DONNA DELVECCHIO amendment.
+Part A describes the purpose and basis for this amendment.

 Amendment No. ## to the Official Plan for the Town of Niagara-on-the-Lake